 Legal Services of Northern Virginia

 Legal Services of Northern Virginia (LSNV) serves individuals who without legal assistance will lose a critical need, such as food, shelter, income, medical care or personal safety.
 Some of the areas in which LSNV handles civil (non-criminal) cases are elder law, consumer law, employment law, family law, housing law and public benefits.
-LSNV does not handle fee generating or traffic cases.
+LSNV does not handle fee generating, immigration or traffic cases.

 LSNV staff members will see clients at the Arlington Department of Human Services or at one of their offices.
 For an appointment, contact the Arlington office of LSNV.